 Kids Ride Club: The goal is to turn NYC youth on to cycling and/or to live a more active life in a way that's fun and safe.
 This program will nurture healthy living habits and lifestyles in our young people and provide them with a "mentorship" relationship outside the therapy office.
 The Kids Ride Club is made possible by our sponsors and partner groups.
-Rides are generally planned from May through October.
+In 2019, we will plan rides from May through October.
 There will always be at least two to four seasoned and senior Kids Ride Club leaders on each ride (usually more).
-Your main role is to work with the senior leaders to keep the rides safe, make sure we stay together, and help with planned activities and of course, to develop healthy relationships with the youngsters.
+Psychologists-in-training's main role is to work with the senior leaders to keep the rides safe, make sure the group stays together, to help with planned activities, and of course, to develop healthy relationships with the youngsters.
 There is a brief orientation for kids and leaders before every ride.
-Your assistance is greatly appreciated.
-To prove it, anyone who volunteers for at least three rides receives a free cycle jersey.
-After 6 rides a pair of matching shorts is provided.
-Gloves, a cycling cap, and socks complete the uniform after 9 additional rides.
-More importantly, we think you will enjoy exploring the city and beyond with our youth.
+Assistance with this program is greatly appreciated; to prove it, anyone who volunteers for at least three rides receives a free cycle jersey.
+After 6 rides, a pair of matching shorts is provided.
+Gloves, a cycling cap, and cool socks complete the uniform after 9 additional rides.
+Most importantly, we think those who participate in this rotation will enjoy exploring the city and beyond with our young.